 Usability testing is mostly used to identify and explore usability issues on a site.
 This normally employs the ‘talkaloud’ method of usability testing, where a user is asked to complete a task and then verbalise their thoughts during the usability testing.
 Such a use of usability testing is very valuable and almost all significant web development projects will conduct this kind of usability testing before launch.

 Usability testing can, however, be used in a different way.
-The ‘benchmarking’ method of usability testing allows you to get a statistical measure of a site’s usability during a usability testing session.
+The ‘benchmarking’ method of UX research allows you to get a statistical measure of a site’s usability during a usability testing session.
 This is a very powerful idea, because it allows us to use usability testing sessions to statistically compare the usability of different designs and/or sites.

 How it works – using usability testing to get a measure of usability

 The generally-accepted definition of usability is that provided by ISO 9241, which states that usability is “the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use”.
 So, in order to use usability testing to get a quantification of a site’s usability, we need to find a way of statistically measuring effectiveness, efficiency and satisfaction.

 In the ‘benchmarking’ usability testing we have done for some of our clients, we have measured these on a per-task basis.
 Here are the ways we have found to statistically measure these parameters during a usability testing session:

 - Effectiveness – This is usually the simplest one to measure during usability testing.
 For most tasks, you will be able to use a pass/fail measure of whether the user has managed to complete the task successfully.
 The percentage of users that manage to complete a task successfully therefore becomes a measure of the design’s effectiveness.